bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - Toasts will auto hide after a default of 5 seconds (5000ms).
 The duration can be changed via the `auto-hide-delay` prop (value is specified in milliseconds), and disabled with the `no-auto-hide` prop.
 - Toasts include a close button on their top right to allow users to manually dismiss them.
 The close button can be hidden via the `no-close-button` prop.
 - Titles are optional, but should be included, titles are rendered inside a `<strong>` element, unless using the `toast-title` slot.
-- If you disable the auto-hide feature, avoid hiding the close button, or if you hide the close button be sure to allow the toast to auto-dimiss.
+- If you disable the auto-hide feature, avoid hiding the close button, or if you hide the close button be sure to allow the toast to auto-dismiss.
 - Toast transparency can be disabled by setting the `solid` prop to `true`.
 - Toasts will show inside a named `<b-toaster>` target component.
 BootstrapVue comes with four pre-defined toaster targets.
 Toasts will check for the named toaster in the document before they are shown, and will dynamically create the named toaster target if one is not found.
-- Toaster targets are defined completely with CSS for controling the positioning of the contained `<b-toast>` components.
+- Toaster targets are defined completely with CSS for controlling the positioning of the contained `<b-toast>` components.
-- Toasts can can taragetted to any named toaster.
+- Toasts can can targeted to any named toaster.

 BootstrapVue uses [Portal-Vue](https://portal-vue.linusb.org/) to transport toasts into the toasters.

 ## On demand toasts